kkholst/mets/README.md

 ## Examples: Twins Polygenic modelling time-to-events Data

-In the context of time-to-events data we consider the “Liability Threshold model” with IPCW adjustment for censoring.
+In the context of time-to-events data we consider the “Liabilty Threshold model” with IPCW adjustment for censoring.

 First we fit the bivariate probit model (same marginals in MZ and DZ